[ Printer Friendly Version ] [ Report Abuse ]

 My effort was fruitless, and after a thorough search I had to conclude the rat had probably left the room.
 As I was turning to leave, however, I spotted something that had definitely not been there before.
 Sitting atop my pillow was a small black box with a large silver ribbon tied around it.

 I glanced at the door, then looked back at the box.
 Hesitantly, I crept towards my bed, drawing my wand at the same time.
-Pointing my wand at the wooden box, I thought, 'specialus revelio
+Pointing it at the wooden box, I thought, 'specialus revelio.'

 No dark magic.

 'Jane, I hope you find this present to your liking--both the box and it's contents are my creation.
 Have a very happy birthday.
-Always Yours
+Yours.'

 I turned the note over, hoping to find a signature somewhere, but there was none.
-Untying the ribbon revealed an intricately carved dog adorning the lid.
-I smiled as I took it in, and after a few moments opened the box.
+Untying the ribbon revealed an intricately carved dog adorning the ebon lid.
+I smiled as I took it in, tracing my fingers over the delicate lines of the carving.
+After a thorough inspection of the outside of the box, I opened the lid.
 Inside was a small, silver ball.
 My hand shook slightly as I reached in to pick it up.
 It was surprisingly warm to the touch, and when it cleared the box, wings unfolded out of it and it began fluttering in my hand.

 In my surprise, I let go of the ball and it darted around the room; I suddenly realized that it was a snitch, but it wasn't golden.
-My eyes followed it's progress, my hand still up in front of me like I was holding onto it.
+My eyes followed it's progress, my hand still up in front of me.
 When I came out of my daze, I looked back at the note and re-read it.
 There was definitely no signature.

 Regaining cognitive function, I decided the best thing to do would be to capture the snitch and ask Octavius about it.
 He was the only one who knew it was my birthday, and by now he should've learned to shut up about it.